itsolver/msp-marketing-site/src/_posts/2018-03-24-how-to-get-off-facebook.md

 {% include audio.html src="/assets/audio/triplej-hack-facebook-scandal-23-03-2018.mp3" %} [Triple J Hack](http://www.abc.net.au/triplej/programs/hack/hack/9559680) on the Facebook scandal.

-Facebook for me was mostly promoting my business and connecting with my family, but I have alternatives.
+Facebook for me was about promoting my business and connecting with my family.
+My business will do fine without Facebook and we have alternative channels.

-**Want to stay up to date with the latest IT Solver news?
-[Subscribe to this blog](/blog) or follow [IT Solver on Twitter](https://twitter.com/itsolvernet).**

-Here I detail how I freed myself from Facebook surveillance, and at the end I have included alternative apps to Facebook.
+Here is the process of how I freed myself from Facebook surveillance.
+At the end I have included alternative apps to Facebook.

 ### Understand your options
 You have a choice to make if you want to get off Facebook: [deactivate or delete](https://www.facebook.com/help/359046244166395/).
 Deactivating is temporary — you can return to the site at any time.
 Deleting is forever — much (not necessarily [all](https://www.facebook.com/help/224562897555674/?ref=u2u)) of your content disappears, and you can’t ever get it back.